 Freetrail Pro offers a private community for members where we can share our trail adventures and races, ask complex questions, learn something new, work through challenges, and share inspirational ideas.
-In our non-biassed opinions, it’s the best online community for committed and passionate trail runners.
-We’re a diverse and inclusive community of runners hailing from everywhere from France to Mexico to Sweden to the US and beyond.
+In our unbiased opinion, it’s the best online community for committed and passionate trail runners.
+We’re a diverse and inclusive community of runners hailing from everywhere from France to Mexico to Australia to the US and beyond.

 While we started out as a small Freetrail family, we’ve happily seen the community grow.
 While this growth is welcome, we want to ensure the close-knit and supportive community always remains our hallmark.
 The following guidelines are intended to make the community easier to navigate and more enjoyable to use.

 By joining Freetrail Pro, you agree that you have read and will follow the #FreetrailFam Guidelines for use in Slack, during Office Hours, and beyond.

 Freetrail Code of Conduct

 Our overarching mission as a business is to spread Trail Culture, and in doing so, we believe that trail running can and will save the world.
 We frame our Code of Conduct by first sharing our definition of Trail Culture: